 - Street racing

-- When a product wasn’t manufactured according to federal regulations and causes significant injury or illness to the consumer
+- When a product wasn’t manufactured according to federal regulations and causes significant injury or illness to the consumer.
+In other words, it was a defective product.

-- Someone is severely injured because a building isn’t built to code
+- Someone is severely injured because a building isn’t built to code.
+In this case, you may need a construction accident lawyer Houston.

 Limitations of Negligence Per Se